DIY SMU: Source Measure Unit Page 4: New Case, CPU, SCPI, Testing

 Vini from OSMU helped me get the STM32F746 Discovery kit working.
 It is not Arduino, but runs LVGL nicely on the STM32Cube tool set.

 One key feature I have used on several projects since my character LCD days is unfortunately not available in these fancy Graphics libraries: a simple underline cursor.
-Or block cursor.
+Or a block cursor.
 I use this to set individual digits of a number.
 This is particularly useful with 5 or more digit numbers.
 With an old character LCD, it's just there.
 With OLEDs, I had to calculate the position of the characters and put a line underneath the right character.
 Same with Nextion.
 But the SMU has many values to set, and many are range-dependent.
 The simple Cursor code gets ugly fast.
 LVGL has a widget that is close, their Spin Box.
 But unfortunately its cursor is a bit cumbersome, and I see no way to get rid of the clunky + and - controls.

 SCPI Control